Dante

 *Limbo is a widely misunderstood theory, accepted by some Catholics but not authoritative.
 The idea is that those who have not deliberately rejected what is good, but have also not received regenerating grace—of which the Church considers baptism the normative means—are sent to Limbo rather than Hell “proper.”
 They are not actively punished there, as they have no serious guilt to call for it; however, they have no natural right to the strictly supernatural bliss of Heaven either, so their eternal recompense is simply to go without that bliss.

 **Allegory is frequently confused with a superficially similar genre, the roman à clef or “novel with a key.”
 Allegories are always philosophical or psychological, often theological or mystical.
 Romans à clef tend to be political or cultural commentary, disguised in little but names and a few details; they are, in a way, a highly elaborate kind of gossip.
-George Orwell’s Animal Farm, while called an allegory, is properly a roman à clef.
+George Orwell’s Animal Farm, while often called an allegory, is properly a roman à clef.

 †It is not certain where Dante got the idea thus to modify allegory.
 He may have been inspired by St. Paul: in Galatians, the apostle uses the very term (allēgoroumena [ἀλληγορούμενα]) to assign mystical significance to Sarah and Hagar—despite the relevant chapters of Genesis carrying no whiff of figurative intent.